 - We then subpoena the witnesses so that we can take their deposition and question those witnesses about the allegations made in the petition.

-Avoiding a Lifetime of Serious Consequences
+Avoid a Lifetime of Serious Consequences after an Injunction

 Domestic violence injunctions are serious matters with serious consequences that can last a lifetime including:

 - Any restraining order is a public record that can be uncovered by employers during the most basic background search which can impact your ability to get a job for the rest of your life;

 - That record and the allegations made by the petitioner can never be sealed or expunged even if the judge finds the allegations to be unfounded after a hearing;